-The disease generally proves to be extremely resistant to therapy.
-Therapeutic guidelines:
+The disease usually proves to be extremely resistant to therapy.

-Antihistamines can be used against itching.
+- Antihistamines can be used against the itching.
 The success is moderate.
-Ointments containing glucocorticoids are better, e.g. betamethasone valerate R029 or creams or ointments containing triamcinolone acetonide.
+Better are glucocorticoid-containing ointments e.g. betamethasone valerate R029 or triamcinolone acetonide-containing creams or ointments.

-Good results can be achieved with multiple injections of glucocorticoid crystal suspension (Volon A 10 crystal suspension mixed with 1% xylocaine).
+Good results are obtained with multiple injections of glucocorticoid crystal suspension (Volon A 10 crystal suspension mixed with 1% xylocaine).

-In a suitable localization, cryosurgery (open spray procedure, 1-2 times short freezing) can be used and, if necessary, combined with triamcinolone acetonide injection.
-Own experiences are quite positive.
+In suitable localization, cryosurgery (open spray procedure, freeze 1-2 times briefly) can be used and, if necessary, combined with triamcinolone acetonide subinjection.
+Own experience is quite positive.

-With suitable localisation, local PUVA therapy can be used.
-In case of genital localisation we recommend, in addition to the above mentioned measures, the consistent application of sitz baths, possibly with tanning additives (e.g. Tannosynt).
+If the localization is suitable, local PUVA therapy can be used.
+In the case of genital localization, in addition to the above measures, we recommend consistent application of sitz baths, if necessary with tanning additives (e.g. Tannosynt).

-Dermatological climate therapy (North Sea baths) brings very good results in some cases.
+Dermatological climatic therapy (North Sea baths) brings very good results in some cases.